 Warning: This is an experimental feature subject to breaking changes in future releases.
+Although this is an experimental feature, the use of the feature using scm_to_conandata is considered stable.

 You can use the scm attribute with the url and revision field set to auto.
 When you export the recipe (or when conan create is called) the exported recipe will capture the remote and commit of the local repository: